-DONE by Matea is an ethical, slow, and sustainable handmade footwear and accessories label based in Adelaide, Australia.
+DONE by Matea is an ethical, slow, and sustainable handmade footwear and accessories label based in Adelaide/Kaurna Land, Australia.

-All items are designed and handmade by Matea Gluscevic, in her studio at The Mill, Adelaide.
+All items are designed and handmade by Matea Gluscevic, in her studio in the Adelaide CBD.

 She is a qualified shoemaker, having completed a Cert IV in Custom Made Footwear, Cert IV Small Business Management and a Bachelor of Visual Art Specialising in Sculpture and Installation.